FatjonRrapaj/TruckupChallenge/README.md

 yearn android
 ```

-### Note
+### Notes

-The Swipe down to close Bottom Swipe Modal works only if swiped on the Bottom Swipe Header.
+1. The Swipe down to close Bottom Swipe Modal works only if swiped on the Bottom Swipe Header.
    Sorry for that, I am really pressed for time, did not use RN bottom sheet or anything, just the Plain React Native Modal

+2. The libraries used both for handling the Modal swipe and for the horizontal time selector are very unpopular, they were just easy to use.
+In a production App I would not have picked those but much more consolidated ones.
+This was only to finish the challenge on time..